AppSolves/LanePilot/README.md

 This project is licensed under a custom license with **All Rights Reserved**.
 No use, distribution, or modification is allowed without explicit permission from the author.

-For more information, please see the [LICENSE](LICENSE.txt) file.
+For more information, please see the [LICENSE](LICENSE.md) file.

-QuickClipAI © 2024 by Kaan Gönüldinc
+LanePilot © 2025 by Kaan Gönüldinc

 ## Conclusion 🎉

-Thank you for checking out QuickClipAI!
+Thank you for checking out LanePilot!
 We hope you find this tool useful for your content creation needs.
 If you have any questions, feedback, or suggestions, please feel free to reach out to us.